Adversity: Learning Legacy from Others

 Things like that make an impact on your soul.

-When you can place your kids with someone who teaches then lessons of overcoming adversity, achieving success, and living with no limits, their inner world is transformed.
-I respect athletes, don’t get me wrong.
-However, when my boys can play soccer with Nick, buy groceries for kids who lost their house in a tornado (and see that they’re still smiling), or take a joyful homeless man out for lunch and listen to him read the poetry he’s composed himself, life takes on new meaning.
+When you can place your kids with someone who teaches them lessons of overcoming adversity, achieving success, and living with no limits, their inner world is transformed.
+I respect athletes, don't get me wrong.
+However, when my boys can play soccer with Nick, buy groceries for kids who lost their house in a tornado (and see that they're still smiling), or take a joyful homeless man out for lunch and listen to him read the poetry he's composed himself, life takes on new meaning.

 Seek out someone for a deliberate Legacy Day this summer, for you and your kids.